 Serum selenium measurement is used to monitor possible deficiency, replacement therapy, and to monitor over-exposure toxicity.

 Selenium (Se) is an essential trace element.
 It acts as a cofactor for maintaining the activity of glutathione peroxidase (GSH-Px), an enzyme that catalyzes the degradation of organic peroxides.
-The absence of selenium is associated with a loss of GSH-Px activity, resulting in damage to cell membranes due to accumulation of free radicals.
+The absence of selenium is associated with a loss of GSH-Px activity, resulting in damage to cell membranes due to the accumulation of free radicals.

 The essential nature of selenium in human nutrition is now undeniable.
 Multiple cases of selenium deficiency have been reported in patients receiving parenteral nutrition for more than one week.
 Deficiency has also been reported in severe malnutrition.
 Selenium deficiency is associated with painful muscle weakness and acute or chronic congestive heart failure due to myocardial disease, which can sometimes be fatal.
 Other findings of selenium deficiency in some cases include erythrocyte macrocytosis, discoloration of the skin and hair as well as increased levels of transaminases and creatine kinase.